emard/fpga-flashrom/README.md

     make prog_ofl

-or with opencd:
+or with openocd:

-    make prog_ocd # openocd
+    make prog_ocd

 Check that it works: